Jump to

 In the model, the particles of matter that are in the stars that are in a galaxy

-All have particles of light attached to the particles of matter, pushing the particles of matter along
+All have particles of light attached to the particles of matter

 And like the light attached to electrons when orbiting an atom, those attached particles of light will tend to be directed onto a tangential path around the galaxy

-It might be that calculating the orbital speeds of the outer stars in a galaxy
+It could be, that calculating the orbital speeds of the outer stars in a galaxy

 Return to top